Cochrane, Alberta: Federal politics

-Cochrane is located in the federal electoral district of Banff-Airdrie and is represented by Blake Richards in the House of Commons.
+Cochrane was located in the federal electoral district of Banff—Airdrie until 2025.
+Since the 2025 General Election, it has been part of the Airdrie—Cochrane riding.
+Cochrane is represented by Blake Richards in the House of Commons.
 He also represented Cochrane from 2008-2015 as the MP for the federal electoral district of Wild Rose.
 He replaced long standing MP Myron Thompson, who was originally elected as a member of the Reform Party in 1993.